Earlyrizer64/MyST_site/Chemical Property Prediction Tutorials/3_Tutorial_3.md

 ### Discussion / Analysis

 In this code, you call to an excel sheet which holds a few hundred chemicals and their properties.
-You are also given an outline which you can modify to get any property from any chemical listed in the database that will help you with your need.
+You are also given an outline which you can modify to get any property from any chemical listed in the database.